Spy Fox

-Spy Fox is a software gaming series from Humongous Entertainment starring a fictional anthropomorphic fox of the same name, intended for children 8 and up.
+Spy Fox is a series of adventure video games from Humongous Entertainment starring a fictional anthropomorphic fox of the same name, intended for children 8 and up.
 The series follows the eponymous character, an anthropomorphic fox and secret agent tasked with stopping global crises.
 Many of the game's names and plot elements are spoofs of the James Bond and Get Smart series.

 Summary

 Spy Fox (voiced by Bob Zenk in Dry Cereal and Cheese Chase and Mike Madeoy in the other three games) works for a spy agency called SPY Corps.
 His cohorts include Monkey Penny (his secretarial assistant), Professor Quack (creator of the SPY Corps gadgets), the SPY Corps Chief, and the four-armed, four-sleeved 'tracking bug', Walter Wireless.

 There are three adventure games in the series: